PearlSikka/SentimentAnalysis_Twitter/README.md

 # SentimentAnalysis_Twitter

-INTRODUCTION
+**INTRODUCTION**
 Humans love to express their opinions and sentiments.
 This opinion can be communicated through different forms like speech, body language, facial expressions, and text.
 Understanding users’ view or opinion by extracting subjective texts is known as Sentiment Analysis.
 While applications of sentiment analysis started out as curiosity-driven exercises, it has moved on to tasks which provide real value to organizations.
 One of the main tasks of Sentiment Analysis is to classify the polarity of a text, which represents whether the opinion expressed toward the subject in the piece is positive, negative, or neutral.
 Social networking sites like Twitter leverage Sentiment classification which acts as a rich source of information.
-In this report, I’ll share techniques and features I’ve used to build multiple classifiers to predict the overall sentiment of a tweet as positive, negative, and neutral and their corresponding evaluation results.
+In this report, I’ll share techniques and features I’ve used to build multiple classifiers (3 traditional and 1 bi-LSTM) to predict the overall sentiment of a tweet as positive, negative, and neutral and their corresponding evaluation results.

-DATASET
+**DATASET**
 Dataset has been taken from Semeval 2017 (https://alt.qcri.org/semeval2017/task4/), an online competition, to build the sentiment classifiers.
 Dataset has been divided into 3 categories: Training, development and testing set.
 Dataset Type	Dataset Size
 Training	    45101 tweets